mixxxdj/manual/source/chapters/livebroadcasting.rst

 **Stream Setting**

+.. versionadded:: 1.12
+   :guilabel:`Dynamically update Ogg Vorbis metadata` option

 * **Public stream**: If enabled, this option adds your radio station to the Shoutcast/Icecast directory.
 * **Enable UTF-8 metadata**: If enabled, this option fixes broken accented and foreign language symbols in :term:`metadata`, assuming the streaming provider has configured the server to support UTF-8 metadata.
+* **Dynamically update Ogg Vorbis metadata**: Due to flaws in some streaming clients, updating Ogg Vorbis metadata dynamically can cause listener glitches and disconnections.
+Check this box to update the metadata anyway.
 * **Stream name**: So, what's the name of your show?
 * **Website**: The website you would like your listeners to visit.
 * **Description**: Enter your DJ name and a short tagline.